 23 and Me Review

-- When you become a parent you start to think beyond yourself.
+I was at a color and sip party with my friends when one person began speaking about how they found a cousin they never knew existed this way.
+It was wild.
+When you become a parent you start to think beyond yourself.
 You want to make sure you stay around as long as possible for them (and you).

 I do my best to take care of myself but sometimes there are hidden factors in your DNA you’d want to know about in order to prevent illnesses in the future.